upbound/docs/content/cli/command-reference.md

 Alternatively, if using the `--file` flag, it will merge and use the supplied configuration.

-If successful, the current context will be set to the specified control plane.
-An invalid token or control plane name will error and not set the current context.
+An incorrect token or control plane name produces an error and doesn't change the current context.

 `up controlplane kubeconfig get --token=STRING`